The definition of who is a human subject determines whether or not the research must be submitted to the IRB for review and approval or not.

 Common Rule Definition of Human Subject:

-HHS regulations define a human subject as any living individual about whom an investigator conducting research obtains data:
+HHS regulations define a human subject as any livingindividual about whom an investigator conducting research obtains information or biospecimens:

-- through intervention or interaction with the individual, or
+- through intervention or interaction with the individual, and uses, studies or analyzes the information or

 FDA Definition of Human Subjects: